satv1r/Shoppies-W21/README.md

 ### Pagination

 I implemented pagination to view the results as there are often many results per search term.

+### Gallery

+This was something that I implemented while I got bored, I created this css gallery of images for the home route.
+When you hover over the movie posters, they animate.

 ## Setup